 Discourages integration with surrounding city; discourages quality real estate development - cafes & retail surrounding the station

-Station modeled after downtown rail stations - directly integrated into the city - accessible by walking, car, bus, and transit
+Station modeled after downtown rail stations - directly embedded and integrated into the city - accessible by walking, car, bus, and transit

 Safe, pleasant, lively environment encourages walking to station, shopping, hanging out in cafes, etc.

 Safe for bicycles, easy access, plenty of bike parking in multiple locations around station